 For more details refer Gmail sending limits in Google Workspace

-Message rate limits determine how many messages a user can send from their Office365 account within a specified period of time.
-This limit helps prevent overconsumption of system resources by a single sender.
+Message rate limits determine how many messages a user can send from their Outlook account within a specified period of time.
+This limit helps prevent the overconsumption of system resources by a single sender.

-These are the major limitations set by Office 365:
+These are the major limitations set by Outlook:

 Note: 1.
 Refer respective support articles to know the daily limits for other email providers.
 2. To avoid exceeding limits while sending bulk mails, like in case of email campaigns, send to one group of recipients, wait for 24 hours and then target another group.